With two degrees in history, I enjoy researching and writing about historical events that the history books tend to gloss over.

-Salem, a quickly growing farming area on one side of town and a flourishing seaport supporting thriving trade and commerce on the other, was becoming a prosperous urban center in the 1690’s.
+Salem, a quickly growing farming area on one side of town and a flourishing seaport supporting thriving trade and commerce on the other, was becoming a prosperous urban center in the 1690s.
 As such, there was a growing economic divide in the village that played a role in the events that soon unfolded.
-This economic disparity is illustrated in the conflicts of Reverend Parrish who was not well liked as he was harsh and overbearing.
+This economic disparity is illustrated in the conflicts of Reverend Parris, who was not well-liked, as he was harsh and overbearing.
 The conflict grew to the point that many in Salem, mostly the wealthier citizens (merchants), were trying to oust him.

 The Hated Preacher and Social Misfits

-In the 1690 tax rolls, a survey was attached regarding Pro or Anti-Parrish.
-The Anti-Parrish group exceeded the Pro-Parrish group in wealth by a full shilling.
-It is unsurprising that Parrish’s servant Tituba was one of the first to be accused of witchcraft.
+In the 1690 tax rolls, a survey was attached regarding pro- or anti-Parris.
+The anti-Parris group exceeded the pro-Parris group in wealth by a full shilling.
+It is unsurprising that Parris’s servant, Tituba, was one of the first to be accused of witchcraft.
 Also accused was a beggar woman by the name of Sarah Good, who was considered a social outcast.
-In a town with a quickly developing social elite, it is foreseeable that the first to be accused of witchcraft were a servant from an exotic location, and a beggar woman who was a social misfit.
+In a town with a quickly developing social elite, it is foreseeable that the first people to be accused of witchcraft were a servant from an exotic location and a beggar woman who was a social misfit.

 It was rumored that the Putnam family was envious of the Porter family, leading the families, and their friends, to dislike one another.
 Fueling the conflict between the two families, was the contested separation of Salem Village and Salem Town.
-If the two were split, then the Porters', who relied on the farms of the west side, would lose money.
-The Putnams', who did not rely on the merchants of the east, would become wealthier.
-The Putnam family had brought Reverend Parrish to Salem, and he was their biggest supporter.
-Further, most of the girls afflicted by “witchcraft” were friends of the Putnam family or Putnams' themselves.
+If the two were split, then the Porters, who relied on the farms of the west side, would lose money.
+The Putnams, who did not rely on the merchants of the east, would become wealthier.
+The Putnam family had brought Reverend Parris to Salem, and he was their biggest supporter.
+Further, most of the girls afflicted by “witchcraft” were friends of the Putnam family or Putnams themselves.
 As the hysteria dragged on, most of the people they accused, other than the poor and outcast, were the Porters and their friends.